irs1318dev/Fauxbot/Robot Programming Guide.md

    4. Install the Java Extension Pack for VS Code.
 In VS Code, open the extensions side bar by either clicking on the corresponding icon or clicking View --> Open View..., typing "Extensions", and selecting "Extensions" (side bar).
 Within the Extensions side bar, search for the "Java Extension Pack" published by Microsoft, and then click to install it.
 Optionally, I would also recommend installing the "Live Share Extension Pack" published by Microsoft.
    5. Install GitHub Desktop (optional).
 Our team uses GitHub as the host for our source control system, so if you are more comfortable having a GUI for interacting with it, then GitHub Desktop will be the best supported.
 Install the appropriate version of [GitHub Desktop](https://desktop.github.com/) for your operating system.
 2. Configuring things:
    1. Git uses VIM as the default text editor for commit messages.
-Normal people not very familiar with VIM usage, so it is strongly recommended to change to a more normal windowed application as VIM can be very confusing for beginners.
+Normal people not very familiar with VIM usage, so it is strongly recommended to change to a more normal windowed application as VIM can be very confusing for anyone without VIM experience.
 I would recommend switching to use VS Code as your editor and default diff tool.
       1. Use VS Code as your default text editor by running ```git config --global core.editor "code --wait"``` from a Command Prompt window.
          1. If you are on a non-Windows system, you may need to make sure that running the command "code" from the command line (Terminal) successfully opens VS Code.
 If it does not, Open VS Code, then open its command window (CTRL+P on Linux, COMMAND+P on Mac??), type "> path" into the window that appears, and select the option that mentions updating "path" or installing the "code" command for opening VS Code.
       2. Modify your Global settings by running ```git config --global -e```, and then adding the following entries to the end of the file: